 1. Blink Reflex

-Blink reflex is the rapid eye closure exhibited by newborns upon coming of objects near it.
-Similar with adults, this reflex serves a protective function against hurting the eye.
+Blink reflex is the rapid eye closure exhibited by newborns upon the coming of objects near it.
+Similar to adults, this reflex serves a protective function against hurting the eye.
 It can be elicited by shining a strong light (e.g. flashlight, otoscope light, etc.) on the eyes.
-Blink reflex can also be elicited by a sudden movement of an object towards the eye.
+The blink reflex can also be elicited by a sudden movement of an object towards the eye.
 This is important in assessing newborns’ visual attentiveness.

 2. Rooting Reflex

-Brushing the cheek or stroking near the mouth of the newborn will cause the head of the newborn to turn to that direction.
-This reflex is called rooting reflex, which helps the baby find the source of food.
-For an instance, during breastfeeding, when the mother allows her breast to brush the cheek of the newborn, this allows the newborn to turn to its direction and begin sucking.
-However, this reflex disappears on the sixth week because by that time, the baby is able to steadily focus on a food source.
+Brushing the cheek or stroking near the mouth of the newborn will cause the head of the newborn to turn in that direction.
+This reflex is called the rooting reflex, which helps the baby find the source of food.
+For instance, during breastfeeding, when the mother allows her breast to brush the cheek of the newborn, this allows the newborn to turn in its direction and begin sucking.
+However, this reflex disappears in the sixth week because, by that time, the baby is able to steadily focus on a food source.

 3. Sucking Reflex

 Touching the newborn’s lips causes the baby to make sucking motions.
-Like rooting reflex, sucking reflex helps the baby find food.
-For an instance, when the lips of the baby touch the mother’s breast or a bottle, the baby would begin sucking and so food is taken in.
-Sucking reflex disappears at six months of age.
+Like the rooting reflex, the sucking reflex helps the baby find food.
+For instance, when the lips of the baby touch the mother’s breast or a bottle, the baby would begin sucking and so food is taken in.
+The sucking reflex disappears at six months of age.

 4. Extrusion Reflex